Computer verification of Wiles' proof of Fermat's Last Theorem

 Around 1640, Pierre de Fermat wrote in the margin of his Latin translation of Diophantos' Arithmetica a remark that we can render in present terms as follows:

-As an aside, Diophantos' discussion was about the case n=2.
-Then there are infinitely many solutions, e.g. 42 + 32 = 52 and 122 + 52 = 132.
+As an aside, Diophantos' discussion was about the case n = 2.
+Then there are infinitely many solutions, such as 42 + 32 = 52 and 122 + 52 = 132.

 After his death, Fermat's marginal notes were published by his son.
 It is likely that Fermat's remark of having a beautiful proof was based on a mistake, cf. [Struik].
 According to Stevens [CSS], Fermat did have a proof for the case n = 4.
 The case n = 3 was proved by Leonhard Euler around 1760.
-In 1825, the case n=5 was proved by Legendre and Dirichlet.
+In 1825, the case n = 5 was proved by Legendre and Dirichlet.
 In 1847, Kummer proved all cases where n is a so-called regular prime (the smallest nonregular prime is 37).
-See [Edwards] for the proofs for n = 3 and 4 , and for Kummer's theory.
+See [Edwards] for the proofs for n = 3 and 4, and for Kummer's theory.
 In 1976, Fermat's Last Theorem was valid for all cases with n less than a million [Wagstaff].

 In 1993, Andrew Wiles announced a proof a Fermat's Last Theorem.
 It turned out that this proof still had a gap, but Wiles repaired this gap together with Taylor in 1995.
 This work appeared in [Wiles, TaWi].
 Currently, the main source is the book [CSS].
 Much more readable is [vdP].
 Indeed, for a mathematician, this book almost reads as well as Dan Brown's Da Vinci Code.